 - The first line creates a

-. - The second line applies to each item of the list and moves the file to a new one replacing
+forloop and iterates through a list of all files edging with.html. - The second line applies to each item of the list and moves the file to a new one replacing

-to achieve the same as above:
+Here is an example used mv in combination with find to achieve the same as above:

 find . -depth -name "*.html" -exec sh -c 'f="{}"; mv -- "$f" "${f%.html}.php"' \;

-a command is not an easy task as it requires a good knowledge of Bash scripting.
+As you can see from the examples above, renaming multiple files using the mv a command is not an easy task as it requires a good knowledge of Bash scripting.

-Renaming Files with the rename
+Renaming Files with the rename Command

-a command is used to rename multiple files.
-This command is more advanced than mv
+The rename a command is used to rename multiple files.
+This command is more advanced than mv as it requires some basic knowledge of regular expressions.

-command.
+There are two versions of the rename command with different syntax.
+In this tutorial, we will be using the Perl version of the rename command.
 If you don’t have this version installed on your system, you can easily install it using the package manager of your distribution.

 - Install

-on Ubuntu and Debiansudo apt install rename
+renameon Ubuntu and Debiansudo apt install rename - Install

-on CentOS and Fedorasudo yum install prename
+renameon CentOS and Fedorasudo yum install prename - Install

-on Arch Linuxyay perl-rename ## or yaourt -S perl-rename
+renameon Arch Linuxyay perl-rename ## or yaourt -S perl-rename

-The syntax for the rename
+The syntax for the rename the command is as follows:

 rename [OPTIONS] perlexpr files

-regular expression.
+The rename the command will rename the files according to the specified perlexpr regular expression.
 You can read more about Perl’s regular expressions here.

-The following example will change all files with the extension .html
+The following example will change all files with the extension .html to .php:

 rename 's/.html/.php/' *.html

-option to print names of files to be renamed without renaming them.
+You can use the -n option to print names of files to be renamed without renaming them.

 rename -n 's/.html/.php/' *.html